spdx/spdx-spec/chapters/7-relationships-between-SPDX-elements.md

     Relationship: SPDXRef-CarolCompression DEPENDS_ON NONE

-    RelationshipComment: The package CarolCompression can be treated as a root with no dependencies.
+    RelationshipComment: The package CarolCompression can be considered as a root with no dependencies.

-    Relationship: SPDXRef-BobBrowser DEPENDS_ON NOASSERTION
+    Relationship: SPDXRef-BobBrowser CONTAINS NOASSERTION

-    RelationshipComment: The package BobBrowser may have other packages required as dependencies, but the author has insufficient information to threat this as other than unknown at this point in time.
+    RelationshipComment: The package BobBrowser may have other packages embedded in it, but the author has insufficient information to treat this as other than unknown at this point in time.

 **7.1.6** RDF: Property `relationship` in any SpdxElement